2005 AFC Divisional playoff game (Pittsburgh–Indianapolis): Pregame news and notes

 The matchup would be a rematch of the two teams' Week 12 matchup on Monday Night Football, which the Colts handily defeated the Steelers at the RCA Dome 26–7, during the Steelers aforementioned three-game losing streak and was also Roethlisberger's first game back from injury.
 Steelers receiver Hines Ward said after that game, which brought the Colts up to 11–0, that "It’s tough to go undefeated, but they have the potential."

-The game would mark the fifth postseason meeting between the two teams, and the first to take place in Indianapolis; the two teams met at Memorial Stadium in Baltimore in 1976 (during the Colts' time in Baltimore) while the other three matchups (1975, 1995, & 1996) were all in Pittsburgh at Three Rivers Stadium, the first one being the introduction of the Terrible Towel.
+The game would mark the fifth postseason meeting between the two teams, and the first to take place in Indianapolis; the two teams met at Memorial Stadium in Baltimore in 1976 (during the Colts' time in Baltimore) while the other three matchups (1975, 1995, and 1996) were all in Pittsburgh at Three Rivers Stadium, the first one being the introduction of the Terrible Towel.
 This would be the only postseason meeting between the two at the RCA Dome; the two teams have yet to meet in the postseason at their current stadiums, Acrisure Stadium and Lucas Oil Stadium.
 The Steelers won all previous postseason matchups.

 The night before the game, Colts cornerback Nick Harper was involved in an altercation with his wife that resulted in him getting cut with a knife in his right leg, requiring stitches.
 Harper nearly missed the game, but was able to play and would foreshadow his notable play in the game.

-The game had been expected to be a victory for the Colts in a possible matchup to face the Patriots in the AFC Championship game the following week and leading a "passing the torch" moment between Manning and Tom Brady.
+The game had been expected to be a victory for the Colts in a possible matchup to face the New England Patriots in the AFC Championship game the following week and leading a "passing the torch" moment between Manning and Tom Brady.
 However, the Denver Broncos defeated the Patriots the previous day 27–13, giving the Patriots their first postseason loss during the Brady–Belichick era.
 The victor would face the Broncos instead, either at home (for the Colts) or in Denver (for the Steelers) at Invesco Field at Mile High.

-The Game
+The game

-The Steelers stunned the Colts home crowd at the RCA Dome by driving 84 yards and scoring on their opening possession.
+The Steelers drove 84 yards and scored on their opening possession.
 Pittsburgh quarterback Ben Roethlisberger completed six consecutive passes for 76 yards, including a 36-yard completion to tight end Heath Miller and a 6-yard touchdown pass to Antwaan Randle El.
 Later in the first quarter, Roethlisberger's 45-yard completion to Hines Ward moved the ball to the Colts 8-yard line, and they scored another touchdown with his 7-yard pass to Miller, increasing the Steelers' lead to 14–0.

-Five minutes into the second quarter, Indianapolis managed to get a good drive going, advancing the ball 96 yards to the Steelers 2-yard line and taking 9:39 off the clock, but were forced to settle for a field goal from Mike Vanderjagt, cutting their deficit to 14–3.
+Five minutes into the second quarter, Indianapolis advanced the ball 96 yards to the Steelers 2-yard line and taking 9:39 off the clock, then Mike Vanderjagt kicked a field goal, cutting their deficit to 14–3.